-There are 267 templates available for all supported platforms and respective versions.
+A comprehensive set of DDL/DML templates are available, with statement alternatives varying by DBMS and specific DBMS versions.
 You can modify and create new templates via the SQL Templates panel on the Preferences dialog.
-See "Set SQL Code Template Preferences" on page 20 for more information on how to create and alter SQL code templates.
+See for more information on how to create and alter SQL code templates.